raehik/bashplate/README.md

   * Usage handling (send to stderr on failure)
   * Long options with POSIX correctness (!!!) thanks to `getopts_long`

-Seriously it's not even 50 lines (as of 2016-03-18).
+Seriously it's just barely over 100 lines (as of 2016-03-30).
 Commented fully etc.

 Usage